A construction worker stands on the rear of a large machine as it moves along a roadway.

 Resurfacing map - Junction between Washington and Foothills, and Fairway between Stanford Ranch and Blue Oaks

-Following preparation work, road resurfacing is anticipated to begin spring 2026 in these areas:
+Road resurfacing began spring 2026 in these areas:

 • Junction Boulevard between Foothills and Washington Boulevard